JasonChow320/501_final_project/SPRINTS.md

 #### Codebase
 - [ ] Finalize monochrome outfit algorithm
 - [ ] Finish ViewSavedOutfits
+- [ ] Delete saved outfits containing item when item is removed
 - [ ] Fix RadioGroup lineup in ConfirmToWardrobe
 - [ ] Make sure all strings, colors are in appropriate xml files
 - [ ] Finalize all layouts